 But the published studies didn’t show any benefit, Reid’s team found.
 A second review, also led by Reid, found that people who ate the most calcium in their diets, mostly from dairy sources, tended to have slightly stronger bones as measured by bone mineral density, but this didn’t translate into fewer broken bones.

 Other studies have questioned the benefits of all sorts of supplements.
-Some might even fuel the growth of cancer.
+Some supplements might even fuel the growth of cancer.

 Despite these findings, Americans love their supplements.
 A survey done in 2012 found 75 percent of Americans who take supplements would take them, even if they are proven not to benefit health.
 Americans spend $12 billion a year on supplements.